rmnavr/fptk/_devdocs/_Changelog.md

+# Version 0.5.0 (in the process)
+- added def:: macro

 # Version 0.4.0 (20 Oct 2025)
 - changed order of args for oflenQ: from `oflenQ(xs,n)` to `oflenQ(n,xs)`
 - removed `with_execution_time`, replaced with simplier `timing`